yyosifov/image-viewer/README.md

 A cross-platform Image Viewer based on Electron.
 It runs on OS X, Windows and Linux.
 It provides an easy interface to browse a directory of images using the left and right keyboard buttons.

+# Why use the Image Viewer?

+- Blazingly fast
+- Loads a directory of images in a second
+- Let's you manipulate image with the keyboard - next,previous,rotate,copy,delete
+- Eeasily extendable - new functionality can be added at any time
+- Supports all image files a browser does
+- Runs cross-platform.
+Mainly useful for OS X though.

+# Features by version of Addition

+- v1.1.0 - What's New?
+  - Improve UI to center the content of the images better
+  - Add rotate to clockwise/anti-clockwise with Up and Down arrows
+  - Add Full Screen in the View or CmdOrCtrl+F
+  - Exit Full Screen with ESC key
+- v1.0.0
+  - Open a Directory and browse it's images
+  - Open an Image File and browse the images inside the same directory
+  - Fast navigation through the images via Left/Right keyboard buttons
+  - Rotate an image clockwise/anti-clockwise (Up-Arrow/Down-Arrow)
+  - Save/Move the image to a new location

 # Preview

 - OS X: